 Never forget your raingear, especially if you are visiting in the second half of the year.
 It is even more advisable to get waterproof luggage.
 But if not, the first thing you need to do is to get a raincover for your backpack.
 Not only it will protect it against the rain, it will also prevent your bag from dirtying on trains and buses.

 In case rainfall is heavy in the season a two-piece rainwear is best.
-If its just for precaution, a raincoat will do the work.
-Small size packable umbrella will not let you down either that can also be used for the sun.
-But make sure its sturdy or the wind will take it from your hands like a feather.
+If it’s just for precaution, a raincoat will do the work.
+A small size packable umbrella will not let you down either that can also be used for the sun.
+But make sure it’s sturdy or the wind will take it from your hands like a feather.

 15. Universal travel adapter

 Often overlooked, this should be on top of your list.
 Even in Asia, different countries have different standards on electronic gadgets and their support system.
 There is no single adapter style that will suffice for the whole of SE Asia.
 It will suggest buying a universal adapter with all combinations for this.

 While you may still get these at a local supermarket there, the hassle may not be worth it.